franciscofregona/dominoes-kicker/README.md

 Docker, have not read much about LXC yet) provide tools that:

-1. ease the development of services with multiple parts, providing a separation between them (ie: separate containers for frontend, backend, db...),
+1. ease the development of services with multiple parts, providing a separation between them (ie: separate containers for frontend, back-end, db...),
 2. connectivity for those parts, in the form of software defined networks and port redirections
 3. support for different versions of the dependencies of each part, by the means of the encapsulation provided,
-4. less errors arise from differences in configuration between the development (the programmer's pc!), testing and production environments.
+4. less errors arise from differences in configuration between the development (the programmer's PC!), testing and production environments.
 Every container comes with its dependencies.
 5. ease of deployment (by load balancing or switching those software defined networks) allowing blue-green or canary schemes,